- ProBLEN Products

 Thankfully bioidentical estrogen (estriol, estradiol), progesterone, and testosterone are now available through compounding pharmacies.
-They are the safest type of prescription hormone replacement therapy because they are identical in structure to what the human body makes, however they too have risk factors.
+They are considered by many health professionals to be the safest type of prescription hormone replacement therapy because they are identical in structure to what the human body makes, however they too have risk factors.
 It appears that most side effects and/or risks from bioidentical HRT are due to the patient receiving too much or when the hormones are not balanced.

-For women who need complete hormone replacement therapy (HRT) I recommend only bioidentical hormones, however, a doctor needs to prescribe them and monitor the patient closely.
-Even though bioidentical hormones are much safer than the synthetic estrogens and progestins that the drug companies make some women had rather not take any full hormone replacement therapy until it is absolutely necessary.
+For women who need complete hormone replacement therapy (HRT) I recommend only bioidentical hormones, however, a qualified doctor needs to prescribe them and monitor the patient closely.
+Even though bioidentical hormones are much safer than the synthetic estrogens and progestins made by drug companies some women had rather not take any full hormone replacement therapy unless it is absolutely necessary.

-Our own FDA registered Estrogen & Progesterone product contains bioidentical hormones in homeopathic form only.
-It does not give the body a full dose of estradiol, estriol, and progesterone but instead provides only the electromagnetic energies of those hormones.
+Our own FDA registered EstroPro supplement contains bioidentical hormones in homeopathic form only.
+It does not give the body a full dose of estradiol, estriol, or progesterone but instead provides only the electromagnetic energies of those hormones.
 Our product also works with the body to help it make more of its own hormones.

-In my opinion taking bioidentical hormones in homeopathic form is the safest and most economical way to enjoy the benefits of healthy hormone levels.
+In my opinion taking bioidentical hormones in homeopathic form is the safest way to enjoy the benefits of healthy hormone levels.

-Of course homeopathic hormones will not work for all women, however, their effectiveness can be easily measured by lab tests and by the improvement or lack of improvement of symptoms.
+Of course homeopathic hormones will not work for all women, however, their effectiveness can be easily measured by lab tests and by the improvement of symptoms.

-For more information about our homeopathic product please click below.
+For more information about our homeopathic supplement please click below.